neondatabase/website/content/docs/manage/projects.md

 #### Update an IP Allow configuration

-You can update your IP Allow configuration via the Neon Console, API, or CLI, as described in [Configur IP Allow](#configure-ip-allow).
-When updating, replace the current configuration entirely with the new configuration.
-For example, if your IP Allow configuration currently allows access to `192.168.1.1`, and you want to extend access to IP address `192.168.1.2`, specify both addressed in your new configuration: `192.168.1.15, 192.168.1.15`.
-You cannot "append" to an existing configuration.
+You can update your IP Allow configuration via the Neon Console, API, or CLI, as described in [Configure IP Allow](#configure-ip-allow).
+When updating, replace the current configuration with the new configuration.
+For example, if your IP Allow configuration currently allows access from IP address `192.168.1.1`, and you want to extend access to IP address `192.168.1.2`, specify both addresses in your new configuration: `192.168.1.15, 192.168.1.15`.
+You cannot append values to an existing configuration.
 You can only replace an existing configuration with a new one.

 #### Remove an IP Allow configuration

-To remove an IP configuration entirely to go back to the default "no IP restrictions" configuration for your Neon project:
+To remove an IP configuration entirely to go back to the default "no IP restrictions" configuration (i.e., `0.0.0.0`):

 <Tabs labels={["Neon Console", "CLI", "API"]}>